 The Council Plan is aligned to the Financial Plan and Budget which document the financial and non financial resources required by Council to implement the key directions and priority actions identified in the Council Plan.

-In the years ahead, Council will take a lead role in Maroondah's recovery from the COVID-19 pandemic, ensuring our city remains a great place to live, work, play and visit.
+In the years ahead, Council will continue to support community recovery from the COVID-19 pandemic, ensuring our city remains a great place to live, work, play and visit.

-Cr Kylie Spears Mayor

-Steve KozlowskiChief Executive Officer
+Cr Mike Symon Mayor Steve KozlowskiChief Executive Officer